-You need to add test run data to Analyzer so that you can create charts and tables for analysis.
+You must add test run data to Analyzer in order to create charts and tables for analysis.
 In fact, you might want to include many different test runs or tests from multiple projects that you've created in Eggplant Performance Studio and Test Controller.

 To get started, click the Analyzer a test run button in the middle of the Welcome screen, which opens the Test Run Browser.
 Note that the Analyze test run button is also available on the Eggplant Performance Analyzer toolbar so that you can always add new test runs while you're working in Analyzer.